krypted/TheHistoryOfComputingPodcast/Books.md

 1. The Road to Character, David Brooks, https://www.amazon.com/Road-Character-David-Brooks/dp/0812983416
 1. They Made IT!
 Ph.D.
 Angelika Blendstrup, https://www.amazon.com/They-Made-Chinese-entrepreneurs-contributed-ebook/dp/B0026MS2QY
 1. John Chambers and the Cisco Way, John K. Waters, https://www.amazon.com/John-Chambers-Cisco-Way-Navigating/dp/0471008338
+1. An Elegant Puzzle, Will Larson
+1. The Joy of x, Steven Strogatz
 1. Radical Candor, Kim Scott
 1. A WHole New Mind, Daniel Pink
 1. The Storm Before the Calm, George Friedman
 1. Think and Grow Rich, Napoleon Hill
+1. The LEaders Guide, Eric Reis
 1. High Growth Handbook, Elad Gil
 1. The Hacker Ethic and the Spirit of the New Economy, Pekka Himanen, Linuz Torvalds, Manuel Castells
+1. Guerrilla PR, Michael Levine
+1. Rules for Radicals, Saul D Alinsky
+1. Scaling Up, Verne Harnish
+1. Traction: A Startup Guide to Getting Customers, Gabriel Weinberg, Justin Mares
+1. Zero to One: Notes on Startups, or How To Build The Future, Peter Thiel, Blake Masters